ricardobusta/recipes/_recipes/en/brigadeiro.md

 The sweet can also be served in spoons, if it's firmer (won't melt away), or in small cup portions if it's more creamy.

-It's possible to replace the most traditional cocoa powder used (Nescau from Nestlé) for any other type of chocolate.
-You can use regular melted chocolate, or Ovomaltine for instance.
+It's possible to replace the most traditional chocolate powder used (Nescau from Nestlé) for any other type of chocolate.
+In germany i've found Nesquick more easily available.
+You can use regular melted chocolate, or Ovomaltine as well.

 You can make white brigadeiros by not adding chocolate at all, so it remains with either milk flavor or caramel flavor.
 Adding powder milk makes it "milkier".

-You can add coconut rasps and a clover after rolling it up to make `Beijinhos`.
+You can add coconut rasps and a clover after rolling it up to make [Beijinho](../beijinho).

 Colored confetti can also be used to make it more festive.